 Check the website of the U.S. embassy or consulate where you will apply for details about how to schedule an interview, what documentation is required, and how to submit your application.

-After submitting your application, you will be contacted for an interview with a consular officer and may be given instructions on where to take a medical exam (although some locations might instruct you to wait to take the medical exam until after your interview.)
+After submitting your application, you will be contacted for an interview with a consular officer and might be given instructions on where to take a medical exam (although some locations will instruct applicants to wait to take the medical exam until after the interview.)

 After your returning resident application is approved, you still need to obtain a new visa for U.S. entry and pay the immigrant visa fee.
 At some locations, the DS-117 application and the SB-1 returning resident visa are processed at the same time, while other locations process the SB-1 at a later date.